Zdeněk P. Bažant: Research contributions and impact

-Bažant, who is "generally regarded as the world leader in research on scaling in the mechanics of solids", is the author of six books dealing with concrete creep, stability of structures, fracture and size effect, inelastic analysis and scaling of structural strength.
+Bažant, who is "generally regarded as the world leader in research on scaling in the mechanics of solids", is the author of nine books dealing with concrete creep, stability of structures, fracture and size effect, inelastic analysis, scaling of structural strength and probabilistic mechanics of quasi-brittle structures.
 His size effect law (1984) is incorporated into shear design provisions of ACI Standard 318 (2019).

 His size effect method for measuring fracture energy and process zone size in concrete became RILEM Standard Recommendation in 1990.
-His B3 and B4 prediction model for concrete creep and shrinkage became RILEM Standard Recommendation in 1995 and 2015.
+His B3 and B4 prediction models for concrete creep and shrinkage became RILEM Standard Recommendation in 1995 and 2015.

-His nonlinear diffusion model for moisture in concrete is part of European Model Code.
-His AAAM procedure is part of Standard recommendation of ACI and Model Code.